yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Wouldn't you like your games to be no bigger than 100GB instead of having software features that degrade image quality, such as frame generation?
 Native ASTC decoding support would allow this.

-An Intel Iris Xe iGPU can run the game at 30 FPS in handheld mode while using less memory than any other hardware combination, all thanks to being the last GPU capable of decoding ASTC.
+An Intel Iris Xe iGPU can run the game at 30 FPS in handheld mode while using less memory than any other hardware combination, all thanks to being their last GPU capable of decoding ASTC.
 More on Intel's driver support later.

 {{< imgs